List of Game Boy accessories: Game Boy Advance Wireless Adapter

-The Game Boy Micro Wireless Adapter is functionally the same as the Game Boy Advance Wireless Adapter.
-The only difference between the two varieties is that the Game Boy Micro Wireless Adapter is made to fit the Game Boy Micro's smaller link cable port, and will therefore not fit other Game Boy models or the e-Reader.
-However, the wireless adapter for the Game Boy Advance and the one for the Micro do communicate with each other, making wireless connectivity possible between the two systems.
-The Micro version of the wireless adapter is compatible with the same Game Boy Advance games as the GBA version of the adapter.

 Game Boy Advance SP headphone adapter

 The Game Boy Advance SP Headphone Adapter allows headphones with a 3.5mm phone connector to be used on the Game Boy Advance SP.
 The SP lacks a standard headphone jack, so it requires the use of special headphones or an adapter for headphone functionality.
 This adapter connects into the "Input 2" port of the SP.
 The Nintendo brand adapter was only available by directly ordering it from Nintendo, though many third-party companies offered their own version with their accessory packs.
 This accessory also works with the original DS, however, use in this way is unnecessary because the DS already has a headphone jack.